-Centuries later, the discovery of gold in WA in 1880 boosted the need for camel trains as a means of transport in WA's arid interior.
-During the gold mining boom, camel drivers from various parts of Afghanistan and present-day Pakistan worked at Coolgardie, Kalgoorlie and coastal port towns such as Albany, Fremantle, Geraldton and Port Hedland.
+The discovery of gold in WA in 1880 boosted the need for camel trains as a means of transport in WA's arid interior.
+During the gold mining boom, camel drivers from various parts of Afghanistan and present-day Pakistan worked in Coolgardie, Kalgoorlie and coastal port towns such as Albany, Fremantle, Geraldton and Port Hedland.
 They lived in 'Ghan' (from 'Afghan') camps or towns and followed the Islamic faith.